 All rope darts are made up of a rope, or the tether, which is usually between 3-5m long, and a dart head.
-The traditional rope dart, utilised as a weapon, held a metal dart (blade like object) as the head, and you can still find traditional style darts today, commonly wielded by martial arts practitioners.
+The traditional rope dart, utilised as a weapon (yes, the rope dart was a real weapon), held a metal dart (blade like object) as the head, and you can still find traditional style darts today, commonly wielded by martial arts practitioners.

 Some rope darts have the inclusion of rings, although these are generally found on more martial arts style versions.
 These rings are used to separate the head from the tether, allowing the head to move independently without tangling the rope.
 It’s more common in flow style darts to see a swivel being used for the same purpose.